JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-## Multiproject Gradle Project
+## Multiplatform Gradle Project

 The `SharedCode/build.gradle` file uses `kotlin-multiplatform` plugin to implement
 what we need.
 In the file, we define several targets `common`, `android`, `iOSx64`, and `iOS`.
 Each
 target has its own platform.
-The `common` target contains the code which is included
+The `common` target contains the Kotlin common code
-into every platform compilation.
+which is included into every platform compilation.
+It is allowed to have `expect` declarations.
+Other targets provides `actual` implementations for all `expect`-actions from the `common` target.
 One may want to look through the documentation of [multiplatform projects](#).

 Let's summarize what we have in the table: